vxern/ruqqus_dart/README.md

     <br/>
 </div>

-The [ruqqus_dart](https://pub.dev/packages/ruqqus_dart) library can be used to create bots for [Ruqqus](https://ruqqus.com/help/about) - an open-source platform for online communities, free of censorship and moderator abuse by design.
-You go, Ruqqus! :purple_heart:
+The [ruqqus_dart](https://pub.dev/packages/ruqqus_dart) library could have been used to create bots for [Ruqqus](https://ruqqus.com) - an open-source platform for online communities, free of censorship and moderator abuse by design.
+You ~~go~~ went, Ruqqus! :purple_heart:

+Ruqqus has since been shut down, and thus this package has no real use anymore. 😿 It is here to stay, however, as a learning source and as a memory because [ruqqus_dart](https://pub.dev/packages/ruqqus_dart) has been only my second Dart package and project. 🏆

-**Feedback is welcomed with open arms** - feel free to contribute by posting an issue, or directly by submitting a pull request.
+**Feedback was welcome with open arms** - you would have been free to contribute through posting an issue, or directly by submitting a pull request.

 ## Table of Contents